romgere/MyExoMy/README.md

 ![Rover viewed in freecad](./Misc/Assets/rover-freecad.png)

-## Do Not Print Yet

-_April 2025_

-You should wait a bit before printing, as new parts are still "Work In Progress".

-Part re-design is still in progress, I'm printing new parts & updating what's needed (this notice will be remove as soon as a sucessfully rover has been printed)

 # What changed

 Here is a brief summary of what's change comparing to [original ExoMy project](https://esa-prl.github.io/ExoMy/) :